 #7.
 How to ascertain the “opportunities” in ISO 9001 QMS?

 - As per the ISO 9001:2015, the opportunity of an organization’s top management lies in being fully involved in the QMS by formulating the quality objectives vis-a-vis the quality policy.

 - Evidently, the related ISO standards also discuss the opportunity to spread awareness of the quality policy of the organization and quality objectives at all managerial levels.

-- Furthermore, the ISO certification 9001 emphasizes to look out opportunities of proactive enhancement instead of reactive enhancement.
+- Furthermore, the ISO certification 9001 emphasizes to look out opportunities for proactive enhancement instead of a reactive enhancement.
 This means to work out on preventive actions rather than taking actions only when the things go wrong.

 #8.
 What are “Threats” under ISO certification 9001?

 Under ISO 9001:2015, Risk or ‘threat’ is elaborated as “the effect of uncertainty”.
 This can be favourable as well as detrimental.
 Hence, the organization must:

 - Recognize its potential business risks

 The process of risk management as explained above is common to various ISO standards such as ISO 14001, ISO 45001, ISO 22000 etc.